kdszafranski/psi-uibootstrap-demo/README.md

 3. Source in files to index.html
 4. You still need regular bootstrap CSS
   - [http://getbootstrap.com/getting-started/#download](http://getbootstrap.com/getting-started/#download)
-  - be sure to install the fonts! this is where our cool icons are
+  - be sure to install the fonts! this is where our cool icons are located

 ### Dependency Injection